Food & Meal planning guide

 - Bagels and cream cheese

 - Cereal – granola, grape nuts (will need powdered milk)

 We do not ‘cook’ during lunch – please bring lunch food that doesn’t need cooking.

 We like to use the analogy of a ‘vehicle’ and a ‘passenger’ when teaching students to pack for lunch.
 If you plan at least one ‘vehicle’ and one ‘passenger’ for each lunch, you and your stomach will be satisfied.
 Regarding ‘vehicles’ – do not bring bread as it smooshes the minute it is crammed into a backpack.
 Hard rolls will work better.

 There are many ideas out there for creating healthy, good tasting dinners.
 The most important consideration is ensuring your dinner is providing sufficient calories.
 What you eat for dinner is what keeps you warm at night and will also determine the quality of energy you have the next day.

-Here are some examples of what folks bring on TAASC trips.
+Here are some examples of great dinners for your next TAASC trip.

 You can easily add a protein to any of them (chicken, tuna) plus they’re simple to prepare and clean up is easy too.

 We recommend students pack two snacks per day and that covers their energy output.
 You know your child best.
 If they can handle monitoring their snacks then you can put all the trail mix in one bag and they know they must get 5 snacks out of it.
 If this sounds to challenging for your child we suggest making up 5 individual bags of snacks to help them self monitor.

 - Granola, Cliff, Lara Bars – your favorite bar!